Moises Henriques

-Moisés Constantino Henriques (/ˈmoʊzᵻz hɛnˈriːkɛs/ MO-ses-_-hen-REE-kez; born 1 February 1987) is an Australian international cricketer who plays for Australia, New South Wales and the Sydney Sixers.
-An all-rounder, he is the first cricketer born in Portugal to play for Australia in an international match.
+Moisés Constantino Henriques (/ˈmoʊzᵻz hɛnˈriːkɛs/ MO-ses-_-hen-REE-kez; born 1 February 1987) is a Portuguese-Australian cricketer who is the current captain of the Portugal national cricket team, having also previously played for Australia.
+Henriques played the majority of his career as an Australian cricketer, where he played for New South Wales and the Sydney Sixers.
+He is the player to have played the most matches in Australian domestic cricket history, across the Sheffield Shield, One-Day Cup and Big Bash League.
+An all-rounder, he became the first cricketer born in Portugal to play for Australia in an international match.

 Under-19s career

 At 16 years of age, Henriques was selected for the Australian U-19 cricket team's squad for the 2004 U-19 Cricket World Cup in Bangladesh, where he took 11 wickets at 19.27 and scored 95 runs at 19.00.

 In September 2005, Henriques was named in Australia's U-19 squad to tour India for a One Day series against the Indian U-19 cricket team.
 Whilst Australia lost the series, Henriques was a stand out.
 He scored 132 runs at an average of 44.00 and claimed 8 wickets at 18.25.

 Henriques was named captain of the Australian U-19 team for the 2006 U-19 Cricket World Cup in Sri Lanka, and performed to great acclaim as he led the Australians to a semi-final berth.
 He was a stand out player of the tournament, scoring 150 runs at 37.50 and finished as the World Cup's leading wicket-taker, claiming 16 wickets at 10.52 in 5 matches.

 During his time in the Australian U-19 team, he played 17 matches, taking 35 wickets at 15.08 and scored 377 runs at an average of 31.41.

 At the time he aged out of Under-19 cricket in 2006, Henriques was the leading wicket taker in the history of the Under-19 Cricket World Cup with 27 wickets.